noot/noot/README.md

 I'm Elizabeth aka noot aka elizabethereum 🐀

-- I like distributed systems, cryptography, privacy and of course blockchain
+- I like decentralized systems, cryptography, privacy and of course blockchain
 - My most used language at the moment is Go
 - 📫 How to reach me: elizabeth (at) chainsafe (dot) io

 Current projects: